Tunisian campaign: Western Desert

 The first two years of the war in North Africa were characterized by chronic supply shortages and transport problems.
 The North African coast has few natural harbors and the British base at Alexandria on the Nile delta was some 1300 mi by road from the main Italian port at Tripoli in Libya.
-Smaller ports at Benghazi and Tobruk were 650 mi and 400 mi west of Alexandria on the Litoranea Balbo (Via Balbia) running along a narrow corridor along the coast.
+Smaller ports at Benghazi and Tobruk were 650 mi and 400 mi west of Alexandria on the Litoranea Balbo (Via Balbia) highway running along a narrow corridor along the coast.
 Control of the central Mediterranean was contested by the British and Italian navies, which were equally matched and exerted a reciprocal constraint supply through Alexandria, Tripoli, Benghazi and Tobruk, although the British could supply Egypt via the long route through the Atlantic around the Cape of Good Hope and by the Indian Ocean into the Red Sea.

 The chronic difficulty in the supply of military forces in the desert led to several indecisive victories by both sides and long fruitless advances along the coast.
 The Italian invasion of Egypt by the 10th Army in 1940, advanced 60 mi into Egypt and more than 1000 mi in a straight line from Tripoli, 370 mi from Benghazi and 200 mi from Tobruk.
 The Western Desert Force (WDF) fought a delaying action as it fell back to Mersa Matruh (Matruh), then began Operation Compass, a raid and counter-attack into Libya.
 The 10th Army was destroyed and the WDF occupied El Agheila, some 600 mi from Alexandria.
 With the arrival of the German Afrika Korps, the Axis counter-attacked in Operation Sonnenblume and in April 1941 reached the limit of their supply capacity at the Egyptian border but failed to recapture Tobruk.

 In November 1941 the British Eighth Army recovered, helped by the short supply distance from Alexandria to the front line and launched Operation Crusader, relieving the Siege of Tobruk and again reached El Agheila.
 The Eighth Army was soon pushed back to Gazala west of Tobruk and at the Battle of Gazala in May 1942, the Axis pushed them all the way back to El Alamein, only 100 mi from Alexandria.
 In 1942, the Royal Navy and Italian Navy were still disputing the Mediterranean but the British hold on Malta, and intelligence from Ultra, allowed the Royal Air Force to sink more Italian supply ships.
 Large quantities of supplies became available to the British from the United States and the supply situation of the Eighth Army eventually resolved.
 With the Eighth Army no longer constrained, the Axis were driven westwards from Egypt following the Second Battle of El Alamein in November 1942.